West Ryde: The railway and subdivision

-In the 1880s, with the building of the railway line from Homebush to Hornsby, some estates were subdivided along its route.
+In the 1880s, with the building of the Main North railway line from Strathfield to Hornsby, some estates were subdivided along its route.
 Landowners like Mrs Darvall sold parcels of their estates to the colonial government and by 1883 construction was well advanced.
 The Meadowbank Railway Bridge across the Parramatta River was completed in August 1886 and was followed by the opening of a single line track from Strathfield to Hornsby on 17 September 1886.
 Ryde (now called West Ryde) was one of the seven stations of this line and one of only two that were built of brick.
 The new railway platforms at both West Ryde and Eastwood did not service commuters.
 They were for freight.

 By the end of the nineteenth century, some Darvall land had been sold, yet the bulk of the Ryedale Estate remained intact.
 Anthony Darvall started subdividing the land after his mother's death.
 The first subdivisions were between Clanalpine and Rowe streets (Eastwood) in the north and between Anthony Road and West Parade in the south-east.
 Eventually Ryedale House and a small parcel of land were sold to the Anglican Church in the 1930s.

-The house was used as a rectory until the early 1970s when it was bought by private individuals who removed it, stone by stone, and re-erected it on a rural property in the Hunter Region.
+The house was used as a rectory until the early 1970s when it was bought by private individuals who removed it, stone by stone, and re-erected it on a rural property in the Hunter Valley.
 All that remains at the original site (apart from the old and new churches) is a small group of buildings, one of which is two-storey, with a blank end wall.
 This was a brick extension added to Ryedale House around 1900, probably when Anthony William and his family took up residence.
 Other twentieth-century subdivisions proposed included the Ryde New Township Estate in the Falconer and Hermitage Road area in 1906.

 By 1909 Ryde Heights, which was located on the southern side of Blaxland Road between Benson Lane and Melville Street was advertised as 'the pick of the district – 10 special residential sites for high class houses overlooking the windings of the Parramatta River'.
 The sixth and last subdivision of the Darvall Estate was the Outlook Estate, in the Denistone area.
 The 124 homes sites were advertised for private sale in 1929.
 The houses were built during the 1930s and 1940s.